Glen Broomhill: Political career

+In 1965, Broomhill won a seat in parliament representing the Electorate district of West Torrens.
+Broomhill was largely supported by his uncle, the former senator and Labor Party stalwart, Jim Toohey.
+He also received backing from the federal member for Hindmarsh, Clyde Cameron.

+In his maiden speech he criticised legislation that meant citizens under the age of 30 were ineligible to take up a seat in the Legislative Council.

+The year after his election, Broomhill was appointed as government whip, holding this position until 1970.
+Alongside Don Dunstan, the ministry included Des Corcoran, Len King, Hugh Hudson and Geoff Virgo, amongst others.
+Broomhill was initially appointed minister for labour and industry.
+He would later be appointed minister for conservation and minister assisting the premier.

-Over a five-year ministerial career, Glen held a range of portfolios, including fisheries, planning and development, community welfare and tourism.
+Over a five-year ministerial career, Broomhill held a range of portfolios, including fisheries, planning and development, community welfare and tourism.
 In 1973, he became the state's first minister for recreation and sport.
-During his tenure as a minister, Glen introduced a series of far- reaching initiatives, including the establishment of the Coast Protection Board, and a large increase in the areas of national parks and river wetlands.
+During his tenure as a minister, Broomhill introduced a series of initiatives, including the establishment of the Coast Protection Board, and a large increase in the areas of national parks and river wetlands.
 He oversaw the establishment of a quarry levy and measures to improve the appearance of the Adelaide Hills face zone.

-Glen was also deeply concerned about population growth and overcrowding problems along the ribbon of land between Gawler and Aldinga.
-For that reason, he was a passionate supporter of the proposed development at Monarto, in addition to being the architect of that project.
-He was greatly disappointed when the Monarto scheme was later scrapped.
-That plan certainly attracted its critics but, in retrospect, it looks increasingly wise as well as visionary.
+Broomhill was also involved in legislation surrounding population growth.
+He was a passionate supporter of the proposed development at Monarto, in addition to being the architect of that project.
+The Monarto scheme was later discontinued.

-Glen's major legacy was the introduction of the container deposit legislation completed in 1975 that saw cans and bottles reduced drastically as a source of litter across the state.
-The success of that initiative was largely due to Glen's commitment to the cause and his refusal to back down in the face of fierce industry opposition.
-Progressive governments throughout the United States and Europe have since embraced the container deposit scheme and calls continue for it to be adopted by other Australian states.

-Just weeks after Glen's death at the palliative care unit at the Queen Elizabeth Hospital, Ian Kiernan, the chairman of Clean Up Australia, was in Adelaide singing the praises of our container deposit scheme.
-This legislation has not only significantly increased the recovery rate of beverage containers in this state, where around 80 per cent of glass bottles are recovered compared with around 36 per cent nationally, but it has also yielded important environmental benefits by reducing annual greenhouse gas emissions by up to 70,000 tonnes of carbon dioxide equivalent.
-In addition, the scheme is estimated to produce embodied water savings of up to 5 megalitres per year.
+Broomhill's major legacy was the introduction of the container deposit legislation completed in 1975 that saw cans and bottles reduced drastically as a source of litter across the state.
+This legislation significantly increased the recovery rate of beverage containers in this state, where around 80 per cent of glass bottles are recovered compared with around 36 per cent nationally, and reduced annual greenhouse gas emissions by up to 70,000 tonnes of carbon dioxide equivalent.
+The scheme is estimated to produce embodied water savings of up to 5 megalitres per year.

-Glen Broomhill was just 47 years old when he announced his retirement from politics at the 1979 election.
-Having stood down from the ministry in 1975 because of his wife Jill's failing health, Glen won the admiration and support of colleagues, constituents and the community when he forwent his political career to care for her full-time.
-His devotion to his beloved Jill as she battled illness also led him to serve on the board of Multiple Sclerosis South Australia and the Northern Territory for more than a decade.